It's Not About Market Timing: It's About Business Common Sense

 They were all in ridiculous bubbles that ended very badly for investors.

-This may sound like a bold prediction, but in fact, it’s not.
-It is simple risk vs. reward analysis based on valuations.
+This may sound like a bold prediction, but in fact, it's not.
+It's simple risk vs. reward analysis based on valuations.

 Let's explore how it works…

 Get This Article Sent to Your Inbox as a PDF…